ebramk12/digital-disbursements/docs/faq/faq.md

 ### Portal Flow FAQs

 <details>
-<summary><b>Is the user experience in the portal different once payment notification goes out between a consumer and business?</b></summary>
+<summary><b>Does the user experience in the portal has a difference once the payment notification goes out between a consumer and business?</b></summary>

-No, both will have same user experience.
+No, the consumer and the business have a user experience.
 For more info please refer [Portal Flow] (../docs/?path=docs/interactive-guide/portal-flow/portalflow.md)

 </details>